dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 		-p ./data/ivar/consensus/${outName}.consensus
 done
 ```
+Consensus sequence files for each of the segments have now been generated and stored in `./data/ivar/consensus/`

 > **Note:** *Takes about 40 Seconds*

 ### Step 17: Loop through seqmented BAM files and conduct Variant Calling from the alignemnts
 ```
 mkdir -p ./data/ivar/variants/